sednasystems/sedna-canvas-example/README.md

 ## Quick Start

 - Use the Node version found in the .nvmrc file.
 This project uses `v21.1.0`.
-- Install the dependencies by running `pnpm install`.
-Here we use pnpm but you can install with a manager of your choice.
-- Rename [`config.example.json`](https://github.com/sednasystems/sedna-canvas-example/blob/main/config.example.json) in the root of the project to `config.json`.
+- `pnpm install`
+- `mv config.example.json config.json`
+- Update `config.json` with correct app credentials.

+  If using workshop, these can be found by running `workshop/bin/create-canvas-app.sh` from the `services` repo

-- To start the server in development, run `pnpm dev`. `npm dev` or `yarn dev` if you are using another package manager.
-This will start the Express server and `nodemon` will listen to any changes during development.
+- `pnpm dev` to start the Express server (this updates on changes via `nodemon`)

-## Adding an App
+## Adding a new App

 - Rename the example controller file [`example-app.ts`](https://github.com/sednasystems/sedna-canvas-example/blob/main/src/controllers/example-app.ts) in `src/controllers` to a name of your choice.
 - Rename `ExampleAppController` and the `moduleName` in the class.
 The `moduleName` must be unique for all additional apps.